What is a Clinical Trial?

 Eligibility criteria help assure that the study results answer the research questions at hand and identify who will benefit in the future from the approach being studied.

 As you consider enrolling in a clinical trial, you will want to review your insurance coverage.
 Even if you have health insurance, your coverage may not include some or all of the patient care costs associated with a clinical trial.
-This is because some health plans define clinical trials as “experimental” or “investigational” procedures.
+This is because some health plans define critical trials as “experimental” or “investigational” procedures.
 As a result, we suggest you contact your insurance provider for more details.

 In 2000, Medicare began covering beneficiaries’ patient care costs in clinical trials.
-Up-to-date information about what Medicare will cover can be found on the Web site of the Centers for Medicare & Medicaid (formerly the Health Care Financing Administration).
+Up-to-date information about what Medicare will cover can be found on the Web site of Centers for Medicare & Medicaid (formerly the Health Care Financing Administration).

-For additional information on clinical trials visit ClinicalTrials.gov/ct/info/resources.
+For additional information on clinical trials, visit clinicaltrials.gov/ct/info/resources.